-‘Siesta Key’ Star Juliette Porter Says Ex-Boyfriend Alex’s New Relationship Won’t Last Even With A Baby
+‘Siesta Key’ Star Juliette Porter Says Ex-Boyfriend Alex’s New Relationship Won’t Last, Even With A Baby

-Siesta Key star Juliette Porter does not have high hopes for her ex-boyfriend Alex Kompthecras’ relationship with Alyssa Salerno.
+Siesta Key star Juliette Porter does not have high hopes for her ex-boyfriend Alex Kompothecras’ relationship with Alyssa Salerno.

 Days after her ex welcomed his first child, a baby girl named Alessi, with his new girlfriend, Juliette said Alex wasn’t looking to get into a new relationship following their own split last year.

-Siesta Key fans know that Alex has a history of infidelity and he allegedly even cheated on his baby mama with Juliette.
-T A promo for the back half of the third season of the MTV reality show even show Juliette calling Alyssa to taunt her by telling her she slept with Alex “several” times while they were in Nashville for a group trip.
+Siesta Key fans know that Alex has a history of infidelity, and he allegedly even cheated on his baby mama with Juliette.
+A promo for the back half for Season 3 of the MTV reality show details Juliette calling Alyssa to taunt her — telling her she slept with Alex “several” times while they were in Nashville for a group trip.

 Juliette told ET she does regret being a “mean girl” toward Alyssa.
 She explained that she was “pushed to the edge” by Alex, who was lying to and manipulating both of them.

-Juliette previously told Us Weekly that she thinks Alex started dating his childhood friend Alyssa because he was jealous that she briefly dated Bachelorette alum, Robby Hayes.
+Juliette previously told Us Weekly that she thinks Alex started dating his childhood friend, Alyssa, because he was jealous that she briefly dated Bachelorette alum Robby Hayes.

-The Siesta Key narrator also told ET that when the new couple announced their pregnancy in December, just months after she and Alex ended things for good, it was difficult for her to process.
+The Siesta Key narrator also told ET that when the new couple announced their pregnancy in December — just months after she and Alex ended things for good — it was difficult for her to process.
 Juliette previously said the reality is that Alex “knocked up his rebound.”
 She added that if things don’t work out for Alex and Alyssa, she won’t be around for him.
 The reality star said she’s 22 and doesn’t have any desire “to be a stepmother.”

 Despite Juliette’s prediction, new family photos posted on Alex and Alyssa’s Instagram pages paint a happy picture.
 The Siesta Key couple appear to be very much in love and ready to start their new life as parents to baby Alessi.